puppetlabs/bolt/pre-docs/bolt_configure_orchestrator.md

 ## Enable Bolt actions in the PE environment

-Install Bolt source code as a module named 'bolt' in the Puppet code used in PE.
+Bolt uses a task to execute commands, upload files, and run scripts over pcp.
+To install this this task install Bolt source code as a module named 'bolt' in the Puppet code used in PE.
 Install the code in the same environment as the other tasks you want to run.
 Use the following Puppetfile line:

 ```
 mod 'bolt', git: 'git@github.com:puppetlabs/bolt.git', ref: '<version of bolt>'.